Skip to main content

 Before surgery

-Once you and your doctors decide that endoscopic surgery is the right choice, a pre-surgery appointment will be arranged.
+Once you and your specialist team decide that endoscopic surgery is the right choice, a pre-surgery appointment will be arranged.
 This can be either in clinic or virtually.
 During this appointment, we’ll talk to you about the helmet therapy and take a scan if needed.
 This scan helps us understand your baby’s head shape before surgery.

 After surgery